 OverviewDavid Smith worked as a welder in a car factory as a young man.
 Later, he emerged as a sculptor within the context of the New York School in the 1940s and 1950s, and applied his industrial skills to his art-making practice.
 He said of his preferred medium, welded steel: "The metal itself possesses little art history.
 What associations it possesses are those of this century: power, structure, movement, progress, suspension, brutality."
-Smith most often created works in series, culminating in the 1960s with his celebrated "Cubis" sculptures made of cubic or cylindrical shapes precisely crafted, assembled, and polished by the artist.
+Smith most often created works in series, culminating in the 1960s with his celebrated "Cubis" sculptures, his only series made of stainless steel.
+After finding it time-consuming to weld his new material, and not getting exactly the results he wanted, he ordered hollow cubic and cylindrical units from Ryerson Steel, a fabricator.
+His assistants helped assemble and weld the sculpture, but most of the burnishing was done by the artist himself with the help of just one assistant.
 "I depend a great deal on the reflective power of light," he said.
 Compare the elongated, laterally reaching components of Cubi XXVI with the massing of heavier forms in Cubi XI made two years earlier.

 on top of bar projecting from cube: David Smith / January 12 1965 / CUBI XXVI